Blog

 What is Tiger Parenting?

-Tiger Parenting is a strict and high-expectation parenting style that emphasizes discipline, academic excellence, and strong work ethics.
-It was popularized by Amy Chua in her book Battle Hymn of the Tiger Mother.
-Parents who follow this approach set high standards for their children, enforce strict rules, and prioritize achievement over leisure activities.
+Tiger Parenting is a strict and demanding style of parenting which involves discipline, expectation of excellence and hard work.
+It was made famous by writer Amy Chua with her book, Battle Hymn of the Tiger Mother.
+Parents who embrace this type of parenting set the bar high by enforcing strict rules and making attainment the priority over recreation.

 What is Tiger Parenting?